Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Causality and Abstraction

 \end{definition} This definition captures the intuitive idea that $\model$ and $\model^*$ are consistent descriptions of the same causal situation.

-\begin{remark} Definition~\ref{def:exact} generalizes the notion of exact transformation in \cite{Rubinstein2017} from hard interventions to interventionals.
+\begin{remark} Definition~\ref{def:exact} is a variant of exact transformation in \cite{Rubinstein2017} with intervention algebras.
 However, their definition of exact transformation includes an existential quantifier over $\intmap$, stating that $\model^*$ is an exact transformation of $\model$ under $\setmap$ if an $\intmap$ exists that satisfies the commuting diagram.
 Our definition tells us when a particular pair $\setmap$ and $\intmap$ constitute an exact transformation.
 We believe this difference to be inessential. \end{remark}

 \begin{remark} The composition of exact transformations is an exact transformation.
 That is, if $(\setmap_1,\intmap_1)$ and $(\setmap_2,\intmap_2)$ are exact transformation, then so is $(\setmap_1\circ \setmap_2,\intmap_1\circ \intmap_2)$, when these compositions are all defined.
 (See Lemma~5 from \citealt{Rubinstein2017}.) \end{remark}